APPLICATIONS FOR THE 2020-2021 ACADEMIC YEAR WILL OPEN ON MONDAY 25th MAY 2020 (UNTIL 26th JUNE 2020)THE INALC'ER PROGRAM IS RENAMED DU PASSERELLE

 If you’re not sure of your level in English, you can try this online test: https://testen.campuslangues.com/test-anglais

-The program will accept ten refugee or asylum-seeking students.
-It starts in January 2019 and will last three semesters of thirteen weeks each.
-Courses are intensive from January to May 2019 (in the preparatory program) and students must be able to commit to attending over this period (you can view the calendar here
+The program will accept twelve refugee or asylum-seeking students.
+It starts in september 2020 and will last 2 semesters of thirteen weeks each.
+Courses are intensive from September to June 2020 and students must be able to commit to attending over this period.

-Following the first semester of the course, students who have met various requirements (level of French and attendance) will be able to join one of our regional bachelor’s programs in September 2019.
+Following this year, students who have met various requirements (level of French and attendance) will be able to join one of our regional bachelor’s programs in September 2021 while benefiting from French courses (Level B2 to C1).
 This will give them the opportunity to specialize and earn a degree in one of the languages and cultures taught at Inalco, and/or to apply for the second year of one of our professionally-focused programs (international business, intercultural communication, language teaching, international relations, multilingual natural language processing).
 They can then go on to graduate study in one of our six master’s concentrations.

 Please note: there are other university programs available for refugees.
-Information can be found on the Resome
+Information can be found on Facebook: Studies in France for refugees.

 How is the program organized?